matteocrippa/awesome-swift/README.md

 ### Data Management
 #### Core Data
-*No more pain with Core Data, here listed some interesting lib to handle data management*
+*No more pain with Core Data, here listed some interesting lib to handle data management.*

 * [QueryKit](https://github.com/kylef/QueryKit) - an easy way to play with coredata filtering within your swift projects.

 #### JSON
 *Struggling using json data?
-Here you are some interesting way to handle it*
+Here you are some interesting way to handle it.*

 * [json-swift](https://github.com/owensd/json-swift) - A basic library for working with JSON in swift.
 * [SwiftyJSON](https://github.com/lingoer/SwiftyJSON) - A lib for JSON in swift with error handling.
 * [SwiftMapper](https://github.com/kam800/SwiftMapper) - JSON Mapper.

 #### SQLite
 *Are you interested in storing your app data using SQLite?
-Here some interesting resources*
+Here some interesting resources.*

 * [SQLiteDB](https://github.com/FahimF/SQLiteDB) - sqlite wrapper for swift.